 Place your net in the water and pull the fish toward it.
 When the fish is over the bag, lift the net firmly and quickly.

 If you have no net, play the fish until it is tired and cradle it in your hand.
 Black bass, crappie, carp, suckers and catfish can be grasped and lifted by their lower lip, which tends to paralyze them.
-Avoid the sharp teeth of other species.
-Be careful not to hook yourself when you grab the fish.

 Most fish aren’t dangerous, but careless handling can result in unpleasant cuts or punctures.
 Handle fish firmly but carefully.